+The Provider Directory lists our network providers and durable medical equipment suppliers.
 Network providers are the doctors and other health care professionals, medical groups, durable medical equipment suppliers, hospitals, and other health care facilities that have an agreement with us to accept our payment and any plan cost sharing as payment in full.
-We have arranged for these providers to deliver covered services to members in our plan.
-The most recent list of providers and suppliers is available on our website at www.SCBluesMedAdvantage.com/marx22.